 Configure data retention thresholds in Aiven for ClickHouse®'s tiered storage

-Control how your data is distributed between storage devices in the tiered storage of an Aiven for ClickHouse service.
-Configure tables so that your data is automatically written either to SSD or object storage as needed.
+Control how your data is distributed between storage devices in the tiered storage of an Aiven for ClickHouse® service.
+Configure tables so that ClickHouse automatically writes your data to network-attached block storage or object storage as needed.

-If you have the tiered storage feature enabled on your Aiven for ClickHouse service, your data is distributed between two storage devices (tiers).
-The data is stored either on SSD or in object storage, depending on whether and how you configure this behavior.
-By default, data is moved from SSD to object storage when SSD reaches 80% of its capacity (default size-based data retention policy).
+If you have tiered storage enabled on your Aiven for ClickHouse service, Aiven distributes your data between two storage devices (tiers).
+Data is stored either on network-attached block storage or in object storage, depending on whether and how you configure this behavior.
+By default, ClickHouse moves data from network-attached block storage to object storage when it reaches 80% of its capacity (default size-based data retention policy).

-You may want to change this default data distribution behavior by configuring your table's schema by adding a TTL (time-to-live) clause.
-Such a configuration allows ignoring the SSD-capacity threshold and moving the data from SSD to object storage based on how long the data is there on your SSD.
+To change this default data distribution behavior, configure your table's schema by adding a TTL (time-to-live) clause.
+Such a configuration allows ignoring the capacity threshold for network-attached block storage and moving the data from it to object storage based on how long the data has been stored there.

 To enable this time-based data distribution mechanism, you can set up a retention policy (threshold) on a table level by using the TTL clause.
 For data retention control purposes, the TTL clause uses the following: